Aksaray: In Aksaray

 The Aksaray Grand Mosque, also known as the Karamanoğlu Camii or Ulu Camii, is a large mosque right in the city centre dating back to 1408-09 and the Karamanoğlu dynasty.
 It has a detached minaret erected in 1925.

 The Red Minaret Mosque, also known as the Eğri Minare Mosque, (Leaning Minaret Mosque) has a Seljuk Turkish minaret dating back to 1236 and the reign of Aläettin Keykubat.

 The Luna Park, also known as Kültürpark is a large amusement theme park in the city centre of Aksaray.

 The Zincirye Medresesi (Chained School) was a Koranic school with a typical soaring and elaborate Seljuk portal.
 It was built by the bey of Karaman in 1345 and is now used as the local library.

 The Kurşunlu Mosque, also known as the Kurşunlu Camii, and formerly the Hacı Bektaş Mosque, is a mosque in the city center of Aksaray.
 It is believed to have been built in 1325 by the Seljuks.

 The Hakiki Yusuf Baba complex, also known as Somunca Baba Complex, contains the tombs of the 14th-century Islamic leader Somuncu Baba and the scholar Cemaleddin'i Aksaray.

 The Kapalı Çarşı, meaning "Covered Market" is a Grand Bazaar in the city centre of Aksaray.

 The Aksaray Observation Deck is an observation deck overlooking the city of Aksaray.

 The Azmi Milli Museum, also known as the Azm-i Milli T.A.Ş.
 Un Fabrikası, is a historic stone building built in the 1930s on the commands of Mustafa Kemal Atatürk.
 It sits adjacent to the Zincirye Medresesi.
 It currently operates as a museum.

-The Paşa Hamam, a Ottoman-era Turkish hamam built by Hacı Ali Pasha.
+The Paşa Hamam, an Ottoman-era Turkish hamam built by Hacı Ali Pasha.

 The Kılıçaslan Hamam, a recently restored Turkish hamam in the city centre.

+The Aksaray Highschool, or Aksaray Lisesi, is the location of the former Roman thermae or bathhouse.

 A newer attraction is Hünkarland, a large theme park with artificial waterfalls, which is a popular venue for Aksaray wedding parties.